utca216/Final-Project/README.md

 # Car rental managing system
 ## Some general information
+The car rental system program serves to facilitate the maintenance of rental records by managers.
+It displays all reservations and helps you save and edit new ones.
+It also saves all vehicle databases in a text file, which makes the work continuous after restarting the program.

 In current configuration car park consists of a 3 cars: ML350, E320, Eclipse.
 Each car has it own price respectively:200, 150, 110.
 | Model | Price |